Starting Your Travel Nursing Career in 6 Steps

-It is important that you pick an assignment that fits your skill level.
+It is important that you pick a travel nurse assignment that fits your skill level.
 If you don’t have critical care experience, then don’t pick a critical care assignment.
-Starting a new job is stressful enough, not knowing what you are doing will make it all that much harder.
-If you know that night shift is not your thing, than pick a dayshift assignment.
+Starting a new job is stressful enough and not knowing what you’re doing will make it all that much harder.
+If you know the night shift is not your thing then pick a dayshift assignment.

 6. Land the job

 Most travel companies have a nursing supervisor on staff that you “interview” with.
 There will be some hospitals that require you to speak with the nursing manager of that particular unit.
-“Interview” can be a scary word to some folks, but not to worry in the realm of travel nursing.
+“Interview” can be a scary word to some folks, but it means something a little different in the realm of travel nursing.

-These “interviews” are usually conducted over the phone and mainly covers what types of patients the unit takes care of, what color scrubs they wear, how they do their staffing and scheduling, floating requirements and go over any vacation requests you might have.
+These “interviews” are usually conducted over the phone and mainly cover what types of patients the unit takes care of, what color scrubs they wear, how they do their staffing and scheduling, floating requirements, and go over any vacation requests you might have.

-This process is more for you to determine if the assignment is the right fit for you.
-It is important that you are flexible and open minded when considering assignments.
+This process is more for you to determine if this travel nursing job is the right fit for you.
+It is important that you are flexible and open-minded when considering assignments.
 You are there to fill a need.

 Start your adventure today

-Getting into travel nursing is a piece of cake, it’s trying to figure out where to go — from small towns to big cities — that is the challenge!
+Getting into travel nursing is a piece of cake.
+It’s just choosing where to go — from small towns to big cities — that is the challenge!